leiyudongyu/Web-Apps-of-Restaurants-and-Menus-using-FLASK-UDACITY/README.md

 - Skills: Google+ API, Facebook SDK, Restfull API SQLalchemy API, Sqlite Database, Python, Javascript, JQuery, Ajax, HTML, CSS, Json

 Features: <br/>
-1. Using Flask ( a light Python web framework).
+1. Using Flask ( a light Python web framework).<br/>
-2. Using OAuth 2.0 to access Google APIs and Facebook API using google or facebook account.
+2. Using OAuth 2.0 to access Google APIs and Facebook API using google or facebook account.<br/>
-3. Using RESRfull APIs, like Post and Get.
+3. Using RESRfull APIs, like Post and Get.<br/>
-4. Providing JSON APIs, which you can exploit to get the information you want.
+4. Providing JSON APIs, which you can exploit to get the information you want.<br/>

-How to run:
+How to run:<br/>
-1. Run database_setup.py to create restaurantmenu.db
+1. Run database_setup.py to create restaurantmenu.db<br/>
-2. Run project.py to connect the sqlite database and webserver
+2. Run project.py to connect the sqlite database and webserver<br/>
-3. Go to http://localhost:5000/ and you will see the page as below
+3. Go to http://localhost:5000/ and you will see the page as below<br/>

 ![image](https://raw.githubusercontent.com/leiyudongyu/images/master/1.jpg)